Skip to main content ] Facebook Twitter Member area

 Incontinence can appear at any stage of life, however, older people have many increased risk factors.

 For instance, dementia can affect an older person’s ability to remember where the toilet is, how to unfasten their clothes, and what they are meant to do when they get to the toilet.
 They can also experience differing bowel changes due to medication side effects.
+To learn more about dementia, read this guide: What is dementia?

 You are more likely to develop incontinence if you have chronic health conditions, such as diabetes, heart conditions, and prostate problems.

-Incontinence is quite common in Australia, but you need to remember that incontinence isn’t something that just happens to older Australians, it is an issue that develops from other chronic problems.
+Incontinence is quite common in Australia, but you need to remember that incontinence isn’t something that just happens to older Australians.
+It is an issue that develops from other chronic problems.

 Prevention

-Maintaining a healthy body weight for someone your height can be helpful, as having more body fat can actually lead to strain on your pelvic floor, which impacts your bladder and bowels ability to function well.
+Maintaining a healthy body weight for someone your height can be helpful, as having more body fat can actually lead to strain on your pelvic floor, which impacts your bladder and bowels’ ability to function well.

 Similarly, smoking has been known to weaken your pelvic floor if you develop an ongoing cough, so it can be a good idea to quit or reduce your smoking.